dzzh/RIBs-wiki/iOS-Tutorial-4.md

 }
 ```

-The return type is `Observable<(NextActionableItemType, NextValueType)>`, which allows us to chain another step for the next actionable item with a new value.
-In the case of our application, once we are logged in, we are routed to the LoggedIn RIB.
-Which means that `NextActionableItemType` is `LoggedInActionableItem` which we'll define in the next step.
-We don't need any values to process our workflow, so our `NextValueType` is just `Void`.

-Once we get to the `LoggedIn` RIB, we'll need to launch a game with the identifier provided by the URL.
-Let's define the `LoggedInActionableItem` in a new file.
+As you see from the method's signature, it returns an observable that emits a tuple `(NextActionableItemType, NextValueType)`.
+This tuple allows us to build a workflow step that will be executed after the current step completes.
+Until the observable emits the first value, the workflow will be blocked.
+This reactive pattern allows the workflow to be asynchronous, it shouldn't necessarily complete all its steps immediately after the launch.

+You can also notice that `NextActionableItemType` in our case is `LoggedInActionableItem`.
+This is a name of an actionable item that we need to add to the `LoggedIn` RIB for the second step. `NextValueType` is void as there's no need to forward any extra state from the `Root` RIB down the workflow chain.

+Now, let us define `LoggedInActionableItem` protocol in a new Swift file inside `LoggedIn` group.

 ```swift
 import RxSwift